Bryan Preserve Mendocino County

 If you are looking to make a weekend trip out of it, the Preserve has two guest cottages and a fully-furnished carriage house on site.
-The Chapel Cottage has two bedrooms, a deck, a hot tub, and den.
+The Chapel Cottage has two bedrooms, a deck, a hot tub, and a den.

 The Bridge Cottage has two bedrooms, a fireplace, and a hot tub.
 The Carriage House is also a two-bedroom lodging option.
 All units are pet-friendly though pets are not allowed on the feeding tours.

 A stay at the Preserve includes coffee and tea service, and a fully equipped kitchen with all the cooking utensils you would need to make your meals.

 There is a small market in Point Arena to pick up provisions, or two larger markets in Gualala, 15 miles to the south.
 Fresh eggs and vegetables from the garden are offered to the guest, depending on the season.

 Where is the Bryan Preserve